ivan-paleo/imaging-reports/README.md

 ## Tab "General"
 **Select the software you used from the list and enter the version(s).**
 Make sure you specify the full details of the version including hot fixes (HF).
 If you used more than 1 software packages, enter the versions in the same order as the software packages and separate them with semi-colons **without** space (e.g. "v12 HF5;v3 HF2").
+If available on the instrument, tick the box if you used the module Shuttle-and-Find (correlative microscopy).

+Tick the boxes for all acquisition modes you used.

 ><p align="center" width="100%">
 >    <img src="screenshots/app_general_LSM_filled.png"><br>